 After a few years, I decided to move into an Account Executive position.
 I managed the relationship with our largest client, one of the most dominant CPG companies in the world, working on packaging for their largest and most recognized brand.
 Our company became one of the largest design firms in our region.

-We became experts in the early years of computerized packaging art development, and I felt that I was becoming a process “expert” in packaging design-through-print in this new digital era.
+We became experts in the early years of computerized packaging art development.
+I felt that I was becoming a process expert in packaging design-through-print in this new digital era.
 It was exciting.
 It was new.
 And it was cutting edge.
-And because of my developing knowledge and perceived expertise I became a partner and VP/General Manager of the company.
+And because of my developing knowledge and perceived expertise, I became a partner and VP/General Manager of the company.

-At that point, I can honestly say I felt I was an “expert” in my line of business, and very impressed with myself.
+At that point, I can honestly say I felt I was an expert in my line of business.
+I was very impressed with myself.
 Well, at least until we formed a strategic alliance with another, much larger and more creative global branding firm.

 This company had a huge pool of creative talent in offices around the globe.
-They provided truly broad reaching expertise in the design and branding field that our much smaller, regional company could not offer.
-So, in a fleeting moment, I once again went from feeling like an expert, to feeling like a novice, new to the global experience.
+They provided truly broad-reaching expertise in the design and branding fields that our much smaller company could not offer.
+In a fleeting moment, I once again went from feeling like an expert to feeling like a novice, new to the global experience.

-We have awesome web design and development capabilities, which requires more learning for me.
-Much like at the beginning, and throughout my career, I am once again a novice, this time on the web side of the design industry.
+We have awesome web design and development capabilities, which will require more learning for me.
+Much like at the beginning, and throughout my career, I am once again a novice, this time on the digital of the design industry.
 And again, I am in awe of my associates who are experts at what they do.
-And I continue to learn everyday.
+And I continue to learn every day.

-Our talent pool consists of true “experts”.
-And we will continue to hone our expertise in these, and other areas as we continue to grow.
-We know we must, because expertise is only temporary.
+We have developed expertise in brand and marketing strategy, social media, and other areas so that we can provide a broader base of services to our clients.
+Our talent pool consists of true experts.
+And we will continue to hone our expertise in these areas and others as we continue to grow.
+We know we must because expertise is only temporary.

 So, I ask myself, “Am I an expert?”
 I believe my eclectic experience in design, account management, general management, and business ownership has prepared me well for this position with Photonics.